Freyja335/st-patched/README.md

 if you wish to change anything else a quick google search should do the trick.

+### Note
+After every change to the config you need to recompile the terminal as the source code itself is being modified

 # Credits
 * This project was made possible thanks to [https://st.suckless.org/](https://st.suckless.org/)
 * All patches were supplied by [https://st.suckless.org/patches/](https://st.suckless.org/patches/)